-Before you carry out building work, such as constructing an extension, converting a loft or garage, or building a new house, you must first ensure it complies with the Building Regs.
+So before you carry out work such as constructing an extension, converting a loft or garage, or building a new house, you must first ensure it complies with the Building Regs.

 Consent is also required for any structural alterations you want to make, for example work to drainage systems, roof structures, removal of chimney breasts, fitting roof windows, and demolishing or making new openings in walls.

 In addition, works such as fitting replacement windows and most electrical work also require consent, although approved contractors can usually ‘self-certify’ compliance.

 The Approved Documents

 The Building Regulations are grouped into ’approved documents’ (A to Q) according to subject.
 Architectural designers base their designs around these requirements.